 How is UT communicating to the campus community?

 Beginning Jan.
-28, the University has been providing information in various mediums about the COVID-19 outbreak along with recommendations for preventative practices and specific symptoms associated with COVID-19.
-For updates, visit COVID-19 safety and education.
-Please visit ut.edu/fall2020 for current information regarding Fall 2020.
+28, 2020, the University has been providing information in various mediums about the COVID-19 outbreak along with recommendations for preventative practices and specific symptoms associated with COVID-19.
+For updates, check this webpage often.

 Is UT cleaning campus more thoroughly now due to the COVID-19 outbreak?

 Facilities Management continues to clean and disinfect all high traffic areas and environmental surfaces in residence halls and other facilities in accordance with CDC guidelines.
 We will continue to monitor this guidance and will update our cleaning protocols as appropriate.
 Facilities Management is increasing its frequency of cleaning high traffic areas as well.